SamuelWiqvist/usefulcommands/README.md

 List of useful commands:

 - Remove all files with the same extension: `find . -name "*.bak" -type f -delete`
-- Show all files in folder `ls -all`
+- Show all files in folder: `ls -all`
 - Edit path variables: `gksudo gedit /etc/environment`
 - Clear terminal windows: `clear`